baltikaa9/ZXChatGPT/README.md

 # ZXChatGpt

-## Telegram bot for communication with ChatGPT
+## Telegram bot to communication with ChatGPT

 ---
 ### link to the bot - @zxchatgptbot